kiwionly2/kubernetes_training/k-labs/lab05/README.md

-# Lab06A
+# Lab05A
 # Step
-Passing an argument in the pod definition
+* Passing an argument in the pod definition

+* Run the below statements, then edit the manifest and change the ARG value and rerun
 ```sh
 cat fortune-args/fortuneloop.sh